tedee-com/tedee-example-ble-android/README.md

 - Receive callbacks when notification messages are received.
 - Handle errors that occur during lock connection.

 App uses RxAndroidBle library and custom implementation of secure BLE session (All from Tedee Lock SDK).
 It is not using any Tedee services and works only locally within the range of BLE.
-During the preparation steps, you will have to get the Personal Access Key manually.
+The example app uses an API to create a certificate right from the app itself.
+When setting up, you will need to manually obtain the Personal Access Key.

 With the SDK, you will be able to operate only one lock at a time.